Alphraneous/FBLAProject2024/README.md

 pm2 start path/to/auth.js
 ```
+This will start a server on port 3000 (port can be changed in auth.js).
+You can then use a reverse proxy such as NGINX to turn it into a live server

+Made with love
+Enjoy!

+-Alphraneous

 # How to use
 - Add companies by clicking the add company button and filling out the fields in the dialog box, or by importing a previously exported list using the import button